digi-ron/AU-Falcon-SPUD-Project/Engine/IgnitionCoil/IgnitionCoil.md

 ## Ignition Coil Resistances

-> NOTE: lack of information for V8 models due to project only involving I6
+> lack of information for V8 models due to project only involving I6 {: .block-note}

 Ignition coils can be tested for resistance based on **Primary** and **Secondary** resistances, explained below.